-Proportion of qualified teachers in nursery, primary and secondary education
+Proportion of teachers who are qualified in nursery, primary and secondary education

-Proportion of qualified teachers in nursery, primary and secondary education in England
+Proportion of teachers who are qualified in nursery, primary and secondary education in state-funded schools in England

-The number of qualified teachers in a given level of education is expressed as a percentage of all (qualified and unqualified) teachers in that level of education.
+The percentage of qualified teachers in a given level of education is expressed as (the qualified teachers headcount/total teachers headcount)*100 in that level of education.